THE 2019 submission period will be from January 1st to January 31st.

 - pieces scored for percussion must follow these additional guidelines.

-- any combination of the above instruments is acceptable, however only two of the same instrument may be included; example: maximum of 2 flutes, 2 oboes, 2 percussionists, piano four hands, etc; with exceptions being a maximum of one tuba, one bass trombone.
-Works scored for up to 4 violins are acceptable.
+- any combination of the above instruments is acceptable, however only two of the same instrument may be included; example: maximum of 2 flutes, 2 oboes, 2 percussionists, piano four hands, etc; with exceptions being a maximum of one bass trombone.
+Works scored for up to 4 violins, violas, and cellos are acceptable.
 Works for two or more pianos are not acceptable.

 - instrument doublings must adhere to the instrumentation restrictions, example: no alto flute, no contrabassoon.

 - works may be written for amplified instruments, prepared piano, and off stage instruments.

 - works may include non-interactive electroacoustic elements (e.g., CD playback).